Safe Reinforcement Learning with Preference-based Constraint Inference: Training Details

 \subsection{Cost Model Training}

+Following standard PbRL protocols \cite{lee2021b, christiano2017deep}, we employ a synthetic oracle based on ground-truth costs to simulate human preference feedback for Safety Gymnasium and driving tasks.
+This established practice ensures evaluation consistency and reproducibility at scale, especially in simulated environments where real-time human querying is prohibitively expensive.
+For language modeling tasks, we utilize a standard dataset with human-annotated preferences provided by \cite{daisafe}.

-All preference-based methods are limited to the same total query budget of 20000 for constraint learning.
+In Safety Gymnasium and driving task, all methods are limited to the same total query budget of 20000 for constraint learning.
 We assign 18000 queries for offline pre-training and 2000 queries for online finetuning.
 The offline dataset is constructed by randomly sampling trajectories from interactions generated by a PPO-Lag agent, labels are then generated using the ground truth cost and threshold.

 \paragraph{Offline Pre-training} We train the cost model parameterized by $\psi$ using the proposed loss function $\mathcal{L}_{PbCI}$, including the pairwise preference loss $\mathcal{L}_{pair}$, safety loss $\mathcal{L}_{safe}^{DZ}$ and SNR loss $\mathcal{L}_{SNR}$: